Sicilian Defence, Dragon Variation

 The modern form of the Dragon was originated by German master Louis Paulsen around 1880.
 It was played frequently by Henry Bird that decade, then received general acceptance around 1900 when played by Harry Nelson Pillsbury and other masters.

+History

 In his 1953 autobiography, the Russian chess master and amateur astronomer Fyodor Dus-Chotimirsky claimed that he coined the name "Dragon Variation" in 1901, after the fancied resemblance between Black's kingside pawn structure and the constellation Draco.
-The earliest known printed reference, found by chess historian Edward Winter, is in the Jan-Feb 1914 issue of Wiener Schachzeitung.
+The earliest known printed reference, found by chess historian Edward Winter, is in the Jan–Feb 1914 issue of Wiener Schachzeitung.

+The variation was played in the 1974 Candidates Final between Anatoly Karpov and Viktor Korchnoi.

+Some recent famous exponents of the Dragon are Veselin Topalov, Andrew Soltis, Jonathan Mestel, Chris Ward, Sergei Tiviakov, Alexei Fedorov, Mikhail Golubev, the late Tony Miles and Eduard Gufeld.
+Garry Kasparov used the Dragon with success as a surprise weapon against world title challenger Viswanathan Anand in 1995 but did not use it subsequently.
+The Dragon saw a decline in popularity in the late 1990s as a result of White resuscitating the old line with 9.0-0-0.
+It is still seen at the grandmaster level, though the Najdorf Variation is by far the most common line after 2...d6 in the Sicilian, with the Classical Variation a distant second.